wadeallen/fbcmuncie_2018/_news/visitor-or-bulletin-information.md

 ---
 title: Visitor or Bulletin Information
-weight: 7
+weight: 4
 ---

-If you would like an announcement in the April Visitor, please email it to  Wade by **Sunday, March 17**.
+If you would like an announcement in the May Visitor, please email it to  Wade by **Sunday, April 21**.
 You can also email articles for the weekly bulletin by Tuesday of each week.